This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Total 2.255.000 Rp. / $152 – Average 161.000 Rp. per person per day

-Since I’ve been to Bali many times and seen most of what I want to see, I didn’t spend a lot on entrance fees and drivers this time.
-However, if it’s your first time in Bali you probably want to see as much as possible during your two weeks.
-So you should plan on spending more on activities, especially if you don’t want to drive by yourself.
+Since I have been to Bali many times and seen most of what I want to see, I didn’t spend a lot on entrance fees and drivers this time.

 Shopping